Wondering how you can build a hair routine that guarantees great hair? Use our tips as a starting point.

 This makes sense when you think about it: when it leaves the scalp, your hair fiber is already ‘dead’ – that means your best chance to improve your hair comes while it is still growing within the scalp.

-Luckily, your scalp is actually pretty easy to take care of:
+Luckily, your scalp is easy to take care of:

 - Make sure you have dealt with any underlying scalp conditions first